fkie-cad/squid/README.md

 }
 ```

-Then we can detect both crashes:
+Then, we can detect both crashes:
 ![](./demo-uninit.svg)
 ![](./demo-oob.svg)